Lesson 2 of5

 D. Internal and External Struggles in the Young Community of Believers (Acts 5:1-42)

-Ananias and Sapphira conspire to lie to the community but die as a result of lying to the Holy Spirit.
-The disciples’ public witness gets them into trouble again with the religious authorities, whose warnings are met with this famous reply from Peter: “We must obey God rather than any human authority.”
+Ananias and Sapphira conspire to lie to the community and to the Holy Spirit.
+As a result, both die.
+The disciples’ public witness again provokes the religious authorities, whose warnings are met with this famous reply from Peter: “We must obey God rather than any human authority” (5:29b).

-Stephen, one of those chosen to assist in the work of the community, enrages the religious leaders with his speech at a trial occasioned by jealousy and carried out through false witnesses.
-He is martyred and dies with a vision of Christ, just as readers are introduced to Saul (who will later be known as Paul) as one of those who approves of Stephen’s stoning.
+Stephen, one of those chosen to assist in the community’s feeding ministry, enrages the religious leaders with his speech at a trial motivated by jealousy and corrupted by false witnesses.
+He is martyred and dies with a vision of Christ, just as readers are introduced to Saul (later known as PaulThe Apostle Paul, originally known as Saul of Tarsus, was the author of several New Testament letters and the founder of many Christian communities.), who approves of Stephen’s stoning.

 2. Witness to the Gospel Extends into Samaria (Acts 8:4-40)